In-State Tuition Classification Status

 General Information

-The State of Colorado partially subsidizes the cost of tuition for all students whose domicile, or permanent legal residence, is in Colorado.
+The State of Colorado partially subsidizes the cost of tuition for all students whose domicile or permanent legal residence is in Colorado.
 Each Mines student is classified as either an “in-state resident” or a “non-resident” at the time of matriculation.
 These classifications, which are governed by Colorado law, are based upon information furnished by each student on their application for admission to Mines.
 A student who willfully furnishes incorrect information to Mines to evade payment of non-resident tuition shall be subject to serious disciplinary action.

 It is in the interest of each graduate student who is a U.S. citizen and who is supported on an assistantship or fellowship to become a legal resident of Colorado at the earliest opportunity.
 Typically, students on an assistantship contract that covers tuition and fees will have the non-resident portion of the tuition paid by Mines during their first year of study only.
 U.S. citizens are expected to obtain Colorado residency status by the end of the first year of study.
-Obtaining residency status is not automatic, students must petition through the Registrar's Office.
+Obtaining residency status is not automatic; students must petition through the Registrar's Office.
 More information on petitioning for residency status as a graduate student can be found here: https://www.mines.edu/registrar/residency-graduate-presentation/.
 After the first year of study, these students who do not obtain residency status may be responsible for paying the difference between resident and non-resident tuition.
-International students on an assistantship contract that covers tuition and fees will have the non-resident portion of the tuition paid by Mines beyond the 1st year.
+International students on an assistantship contract that covers tuition and fees will have the non-resident portion of the tuition paid by Mines beyond the first year.

 Requirements for Establishing Residency as a Graduate Student

 The specific requirements for establishing residency for tuition classification purposes are prescribed by state law (Colorado Revised Statutes, Title 23, Article 7).
 Because residency status is governed solely by Colorado law, the fact that a student might not qualify for in-state status in any other state does not guarantee in-state status in Colorado.
 The Tuition Classification statute places the burden of proof on the student to provide clear and convincing evidence of eligibility for residency.
 The final decision regarding tuition status rests with the Residency Appeals Committee of Colorado School of Mines.
-A student who willfully gives wrong information to evade payment of nonresident tuition shall be subject to serious disciplinary action.
+A student who willfully gives wrong information to evade payment of non-resident tuition shall be subject to serious disciplinary action.

 There are two components to determining residency eligibility for graduate students: